 Immigration and work

 Ensuring your immigration information is correct will save you a lot of stress during travel and upon your arrival in the UK.
-On this page, you will find information about everything you need to prepare for your journey, if you have any further questions, you can contact the International student support team.
+On this page, you will find information about everything you need to prepare for your journey, if you have any further questions, you can contact the International Advice team.

 Immigration advice